Last updated on November 7th, 2023 at 10:17 am

 The population of the municipality of Paxos counts 2300 inhabitants, scattered mostly in the capital Gaios and in the 18 settlements, some of which have only a couple of families.

 There are some more villages in Paxos, Loggos on the east coast and Magazia in the interior are the larger, also there are many smaller settlements all around the island.

 Antipaxos, the second island of the cluster

-Moggonisi, a small island, at the south end of Paxos, separated from it by a narrow line of water, no bigger than one meter, you can walk to this island with a small jump.
+Moggonisi, a small island, at the south end of Paxos, is separated from it by a narrow line of water, no bigger than one meter, you can walk to this island with a small jump.

 Kaltsonisi, is a smaller round-shaped islet just after Moggonisi, the distance between the two is only a few meters.

 Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of the capital Gaios.

 Lakka, is the second in population village of Paxos, exactly at the north tip facing Corfu.

 Longos or Loggos, is the third bigger village on the Northeast coast.

 Magazia, is the fourth-largest settlement in the interior.